Mee42/threeboard/README.md

 ![The first prototype.
 Pictured is three keys, with wires to a breadboard with leds, with jumpers to a raspberry pi 4.
 Two of the keys are pressed and the corrosponding leds are lit](proto1.jpg)

+**This prototype is currently functional!
+It only outputs to STDOUT, and supports only letters and some select symbols, but it does indeed work**

 Here's how it works: The user goes through a series of state changes with key chords.
 A chord is one or more key pressed at the same time.
 Chords are denoted in binary, from left to right.
 The chord `000` is unrepresentable, but all others are.